tmlbl/docker-koa/README.md

     docker pull tmlbl/koa

 Because the repository tmlbl/koa has been uploaded to docker hub, you will be able to start downloading it immediately.
+The docker creaters maintain the docker hub and offer premium accounts, but it is also possible to create your own docker hub by running the docker-registry container and configuring docker to use that endpoint.

 ## up.sh

-The script consists of one command:
+RUN:

     docker run -d -p 3000:3000 -v $(pwd):/app -w /app --name=koa koa

 The docker run command creates a new docker container, which is an instance of a docker image.
 The image in the above command is the koa image we created above.
+Let's go through the flags one by one.

+`-d`

+Runs the container in daemon mode, freeing up the current terminal

+`-p 3000:3000`

+Maps the virtual port 3000 on the container to port 3000 on the host machine.

+`-v $(pwd):/app`

+Mounts the data volume of the current directory, the output of the `pwd` command,